BlankCanvasStudio/collection/README.md

 ## What All the Files Do

-`install` contains the scripts which install the data sorcerers and fusion core into the topology
+`install` contains the scripts which install the data sorcerers, fusion core, and byob into the topology **FROM THE XDC**

 `./install/core.sh <node>` can be used to install the fusion core on a specific node.
 But you'll need to alter the configs on all the nodes running the Data Sorcerers.
 To see details on all the